krillavilla/community-app/README.md

 ## 📜 License

-This project is licensed under the MIT License - see [LICENSE](LICENSE) for details.
+This project is licensed under the GNU AGPL-3.0 - see [LICENSE](LICENSE) for details.

 ---